 I have reflected a great deal over that morning.
 What could I have done differently?
 Did I miss a trigger?
 Inasmuch as I want to define the very specific reason; sometimes there isn’t a clear one.
 Sometimes people, especially children, even more children with developmental disabilities, have bad mornings for no reason at all.

 While I hope his lagging skills of frustration tolerance, the ability to effectively communicate his emotions, and his empathy towards others will improve, for now, I have to accept where he is.
 One bad morning doesn’t negate all the hundreds of good mornings.

 What can I do?
 First, take everything out of the bathroom.
 The temptation to use the toilet paper stand as a sword will be off the table!
 The meltdown trigger was denied access to what he wanted.
 I can ask his therapists to help increase his ability to tolerate denied access.
 It will take time, but it’s a start.

-I can also remind myself next time that a 10-minute meltdown over the span of an entire day, over the span of an entire week, means most of the time he is happy!
+I can also remind myself next time that a 10-minute meltdown over an entire day, over an entire week, means most of the time he is happy!

-The next time your child is in the middle of a meltdown remind yourself, this is just right now, not forever.
-In fact, it most likely will be over in just a few minutes.
+The next time your child is in the middle of a meltdown, remind yourself, this is just right now, not forever.
+In fact, it most likely will be over in only a few minutes.
 Don’t give up on your ability to parent and your child’s ability to learn because of one bad morning.
 We all have them!